JJChiDguez/sqale-csidh-velusqrt/README.md

 ## Description of the C-code implementation

 Summarizing, the presented C-code implementation corresponds with translation of the python-code implementation of [**On new Vélu's formulae and their applications to CSIDH and B-SIDH constant-time implementations**](https://eprint.iacr.org/2020/1109), but this time focusing on constant-time implementations of CSIDH for arbitrary primes.
 The primes used corresponds with the family of primes `p` such that `(p+1)/4` splits into `n` different small odd primes.
-Additionally, we also provide a code that estimates the costs to find a hidden shift of an imaginary quadratic order, i.e., to break CSIDH and related schemes, under a range of depth limits (for more details, to chec its corresponding [README.md](quantum-cost-estimation/README.md) file).
+Additionally, we also provide a code that estimates the costs to find a hidden shift of an imaginary quadratic order, i.e., to break CSIDH and related schemes, under a range of depth limits (for more details, to check its corresponding [README.md](quantum-cost-estimation/README.md) file).

 The novelty of this C-code implementation relies on the large constant-time CSIDH instantiations (named them: CSIDH-1024, CSIDH-1792, CSIDH-2048, CSIDH-3072, CSIDH-4096, CSIDH-5120, CSIDH-6144, CSIDH-8192, CSIDH-9216).